Table of Contents

 Motley Fool Stock Advisor’s Disadvantages

-When deciding whether or not to use Motley Fool Stock Advisor, you should keep the following drawbacks in mind:
+When deciding whether or not to use Motley Fool Stock Picks, you should keep the following drawbacks in mind:

 - Cannot unsubscribe from the Stock Advisor email newsletters.
 Stock Advisor’s email newsletter is one of the few items that can’t be changed after a member signs up for it.
 Avoid signing up if you do not want four to eight emails a month.

 - You can’t count on the annual subscription discount to be around for long.
 For first-time Stock Advisor users, the discounted yearly subscription fee of $99 is a wonderful offer.
 Still, there is no assurance that it will continue in force.
 The membership may automatically renew at a greater rate if you use it, so plan appropriately.

 - One of many premium services offered by The Motley Fool.
 Stock Advisor may be the most well-known of Motley Fool’s premium membership services, but it’s far from the only one.
 A $149-a-year membership to Rule Your Retirement is required if you want advice on investing for your golden years, not just general financial advice.